BoxBasket/money-buffer/README.md

 * **How to change the list of the icons:** the list of icons are stored in the `Data` sheet.
 Editing this list will change what icon appears in the dropdown.
 * **How to change the number of icons in the list:** to alter the amount of icons in the list, select the dropdown cell, go to `Data > Data Validation`.
 The reference to the array/vector of icons is set in `Source` field.

+---

+## Known Issues

+* Known Issue: because money buffer is rounded, sometimes you will automatically will have +/-10 cents auto buffered even if you recorded no expense.